kangforksc/About/README.md

-# Airdropdrone
+# Kangforksc

-Hello, I'm airdropdrone
+Hello, I'm kangforksc

 My work is not that many but you might be interested in reading all or seeing all of my repository.